eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 ### Overview

-- Define a keyword called `Select Date From Future`, which takes the amount of `days` we want to pick into the future as an argument.
+- Implement the keyword `Select Date From Future` to take as an argument the amount of `days` we want to pick into the future.
-- Have your keyword select a date within 2 weeks and click that element.
+- Have your keyword select a date within 2 weeks and click it.
   - Use the [Datetime library documentation](https://robotframework.org/robotframework/latest/libraries/DateTime.html)
 to find a keyword, which allows you to add a certain amount of days into another date.
   - The keyword should use the current date as a reference point.
   - The keyword should handle the situation that we need to click to next month and/or year.
-- Add `Select Date From Future` keyword call to your `Fill All Form Fields` keyword.
+- Add `Select Date From Future` keyword call to the keyword filling the form.

 ### Step-by-step

 <details>
-  <summary>Create a new keyword.</summary>
+  <summary>Implement the keyword `Select Date From Future`</summary>

 <br />